Are those low oil prices the best chance Africa had in a long time?

 At the same time, it looked as if the non-oil countries were the losers in this gamble for riches.
 The most powerful economy on the continent, South Africa, was still very big but it was stuck in malaise and could not seem to compete with the Nigerian and Angolan juggernauts.

-However, the popping of the oil price bubble bequeathed us with a very different picture where South Africa is still stuck in a malaise (for very different reasons than energy) but the oil producing countries rapid rise to stardom has ground to a screeching halt.
-Nigeria is at pain to cough up the cash to pay its civil servants and Angola chokes on its own super-rapid development.
+However, the popping of the oil price bubble bequeathed us with a very different picture where South Africa is still stuck in a malaise (for very different reasons than energy) but the oil-producing country’s rapid rise to stardom has ground to a screeching halt.
+Nigeria is in pain to cough up the cash to pay its civil servants and Angola chokes on its super-rapid development.

-Lower oil prices make less money come in and free up a lot of product that cannot easily be sold anymore.
-Export of hydrocarbons does not look like a good idea anymore and investment in that kind of projects falters.
+Lower oil prices make less money come in and free up a lot of products that cannot easily be sold anymore.
+The export of hydrocarbons does not look like a good idea anymore and investment in that kind of project falters.

 How bad is it?

-And this kind of business development effort is never taken as long as sellers just have the pain of selecting the buyer that will make them feel the plushest.
+This kind of business development effort is never taken as long as sellers just have the pain of selecting the buyer that will make them feel the plushest.
 Now, sellers of energy have their lives cut rougher, and they will go after any market that presents itself to them, no matter what the effort which raises hopes that eventually the markets of the black continent will be unlocked.
-Plenty of product with nowhere to go and sellers in horrible pains will bring about that.
+Plenty of products with nowhere to go and sellers in horrible pain will bring about that.

 But there is more.
 Failing oil states remind the people of those states and others – that it’s not oil and gas that brings lasting wealth and peace but rather humans, working hard to make it work.
 Many countries the world over learn this vital lesson now but nowhere is it more important than in Africa which has auto-stymied itself for ages.
-People must come to the realization that they must lift themselves out of their messes and as the oil price does not deliver anymore, there is more of a chance that this might actually happen.
+People must realize that they must lift themselves out of their messes and as the oil price does not deliver anymore, there is more of a chance that this might happen.

 Sure, non-oil countries will lead the pack.
 They have never been coddled, to begin with, and must see the oil price drop as some sort of divine justice.

 But Africa is some sort of a collection of unconnected islands of consumption.
 There is no overarching system in place that allows transporting Natural Gas or other energy stuff around.
 Everything goes by road trailer which makes the various communities on the continental mass look and behave like islands – for energy developers at least.
-Except that – marine islands can be reached by seagoing vessels and can hence benefit from the more cost effective marine logistics.
-On the other side, it’s also harder to send single trucks there in order to kick things off on the super small scale.
+Besides that – marine islands can be reached by seagoing vessels and can hence benefit from more cost-effective marine logistics.
+On the other side, it’s also harder to send single trucks there to kick things off on a super small scale.

 As there is no connected market but rather a juxtaposition of different markets and sub-markets down to single communities, there also is no market oversight and liberalization could never hold sway over there.

 But this lack of coordination and infrastructure also holds a very potent promise.
-As the current reality clearly leaves many people wanting and makes them crave for something cleaner, more stable, more reliable.
-It’s not hard to innovate as there is no entrenched, written-off solution that exists.
+The current reality leaves many people wanting and makes them crave for something cleaner, more stable, and more reliable.
+It’s not hard to innovate as no entrenched, written-off solution exists.
 There is no unfair competitor as the only one you have is not working anyhow so which is why everyone wants change.
 Entrepreneurs can go fully blue sky as there is no standard, no entrenched solution, no bellwether or default situation.

 Africa hoo…